RA Flexible Software Package Documentation Release v6.5.1

 This module allows the user to set a shield for each touch interface configuration.

-For example, for the electrode configuration shown in , the members of ctsu_cfg_t should be set as follows.
+For example, for the electrode configuration shown below, the members of ctsu_cfg_t should be set as follows.
 Other members have been omitted for the example.

 .txvsel = CTSU_TXVSEL_INTERNAL_POWER,